Apple explains how the iPhone turned into a camera like none before it

 It wasn't always this way.
 When Steve jobs introduced the iPhone in 2007, he famously described it is an iPod, a phone and an internet communications device; the first iPhone had a camera, new iPhones are cameras.
 The pictures that first iPhone turned out were more useful than beautiful.

 Today, however, the iPhone's pictures have grown up, and it is now the most popular camera in the world.
 Now the question is how sharp the pictures should be, and there has even been some criticism that the pictures it turns out are too sharp, if anything.
-The iPhone's camera is no longer just a useful addition but is used in professional context, and is often given as the main reason to upgrade to new models.
+The iPhone's camera is no longer just a useful addition but is used in professional contexts, and is often given as the main reason to upgrade to new models.

-The new iPhone 15 models, in particular the premium Pro and Pro Max, continue Apple's mission to turn its smartphones into cameras like nothing in the history of photography.
+The new iPhone 15s, in particular the premium Pro and Pro Max, continue Apple's mission to turn its smartphones into cameras like nothing in the history of photography.
 They have new image formats, the addition of extra focal lengths, and the iPhone 15 Pro Max even includes a 5x lens that makes use of a "tetraprism" lens that bounces light around inside the phone to add dramatically more zoom without making the phone any bigger.
 All of that additional hardware works in collaboration with improved software: users no longer have to click into portrait mode, for instance, because the camera automatically captures depth information when taking a picture of people, so that background blur can be added and edited even after the photo has been taken.

 Apple has also added a host of features that many people are unlikely ever to even look at, let alone use, but are important to professionals.
 They include the addition of Log encoding and the Academy Color Encoding System – both key to those who need them.
 Apple also says that the new iPhone has "the equivalent of seven pro lenses", despite really only having three; what they mean is that you can choose different crops, which is in part an attempt to appeal to those professional photographers who stubbornly say that they will only ever work with a 50mm lens, for instance.
 (Those new lens choices are not only a cropped version of the existing lenses, says McCormack, since the phone also has custom neural networks specifically designed to optimise images at that focal length.)